-Students must remain enrolled in their current school or homeschool program until the student's official start with VSVA.
-Withdrawing from the student's current school is the responsibility of the Legal Guardian.
-However, VSVA office staff will attempt to contact the student's previous school to have the student withdrawn upon confirmation of attendance.
+Students must remain enrolled in their current school or homeschool program until their official start date with VSVA.
+It is the Legal Guardian's responsibility to withdraw the student from their current school.

+Upon confirmation of the student's attendance, VSVA office staff will attempt to notify the previous school to assist with the withdrawal process.